 A few hours later we had a newly fabricated alternator bracket in hand.
 Jeff would not take payment from us.
 The kindness and helpfulness of the people at the marina as well as Mayor Jeff was overwhelming!
 We rewarded ourselves with a trip to the local ice-cream shop for a treat to top off the day.
 God REALLY took care of us.
 Next day was a day of miserable, rainy weather, so we paid for another night and I worked, while Melanie cleaned dirt and debris from our leaky windows and then used silicone grease to help seal them, which did the trick!
 No more leaks!

 A large sailboat called Island Dancer had pulled in the previous evening and it was someone we knew from Sandusky!
 I had traveled with them 6 years ago through the Canadian maritimes to deliver a boat to Boston.
 I sailed as far as Prince Edward Island and then returned home, but it gave me experience as to what to expect when we took our own journey starting in 2017.
 We spent the evening chatting about our adventures and catching up on each other’s lives.
 It was an unexpected surprise and really great to see them.
-Before we realized it it was almost midnight, we had chatted The night away.
+Before we realized it, it was almost midnight and we had chatted the night away!
 We went back to our boat and fell asleep to the sounds of train whistles as three or four trains passed through town in quick succession.

 The day before is always chaos.
 Melanie ran around all afternoon buying our food and supplies and preparing for our trip.
 Thursday evening we went to a fundraiser dinner and then came home and made our final pre-departure checks.
 Friday morning she ran the last few errands and then we dropped the dock lines and left.
 First stop was the gas dock and a fill up and pump out.
 While refueling we spilled diesel; it’s always a problem because of the shape of the fuel filler hose.
 This time though was the worst yet – almost 2 cups spilled into the cockpit, so after MANY paper towels and much mopping up we headed out to the lake to begin our adventure.